NKC27/countdown_timer/README.md

 - Input a custom event title or choose from a list of predefined events (e.g., Birthday, Anniversary, Christmas, etc.).
 - Select a target date and time for the countdown.
 - Real-time countdown display that updates every second.
-- Confetti explosion when the countdown reaches zero.
 - Fully responsive design for mobile and desktop devices.

 ## Demo